juskaiser/FARCON_NLP/Setup Instructions.md

 SpaCy installation instructions for troubleshooting & reference:
 [https://spacy.io/docs/usage/](https://spacy.io/docs/usage/)
 ### 5. Download the Data
-Download the data we'll use in the session from the dropbox link below.
-Unzip each each data file and place the unzipped file in the data directory.
+Download the data we'll use in the session from the link below.
+Unzip the file and place each unzipped data file in the data directory within FARCON_NLP.

-**Data for NLP training session:** [https://www.dropbox.com/sh/0jl09kew2wg3314/AADRoNVz0nMSbPHFXUgcJW-Ua?dl=0](https://www.dropbox.com/sh/0jl09kew2wg3314/AADRoNVz0nMSbPHFXUgcJW-Ua?dl=0)
+**Data for NLP training session:** [https://s3.amazonaws.com/farcon-nlp/data.zip](https://s3.amazonaws.com/farcon-nlp/data.zip)

 The structure for the FARCON_NLP directory should look like this after you've copied in the unzipped data files: